A Sample 'Rhythm of the Day'

 Special Projects and Classes

-We head out to one of our favorite spots on the grounds of Andrus-on-Hudson or the Lenoir Nature Preserve.
+We head out to one of our favorite spots on the nature trails.
 While we walk, we may stop to observe birds and insects and flowers.
 The land is our living classroom!
-Children play, discover and investigate.
+Children play, discover, and investigate.
 This time is incredibly important to us.
 The children develop personal connections to the land and to each other.